Posted on: January 24, 2022

 7. Create an event to bring customers in

-Create an opportunity to bring customers and target customers together.
-Consider creating a tasting, preview, workshop, webinar, round table or surgery to showcase a particular product/service line or discuss a topical issue?
+Create an opportunity to bring customers and target customers together either in-person or online.
+Consider creating a preview, workshop, webinar, round table or surgery to showcase a particular product/service line or discuss a topical issue?
 Add extra appeal to the event by getting a speaker (for example, another customer or complementary supplier/adviser) to give tasters of their products or share helpful insight too?
 A panel of speakers can be more attractive to people’s time and interest than one.
 Don’t forget to follow up everyone who attends to build on interest and move them along the sales funnel – perhaps by sending them a special offer.

 8. Make more of your email signature